Multi-Dimensional Event Data in Graph Databases: Conclusion

 \section{Conclusion}

 We introduced a new data model for event data based on labeled property graphs.
-Our data model provides node types and relationship types (see Sect.~\ref{sec:represent}) with semantic constraints (see Sect.~\ref{sec:semantics}) for all first-class concepts of event logs: events, entities (generalizing the case notion), event classes (generalizing the activity and the resource attribute), and the directly-follows relation between events, satisfying requirements R1 and R3 of Sect.~\ref{sec:background:multi-dim-req}.
+Our data model provides node types and relationship types (see Sect.~\ref{sec:represent}) with semantic constraints (see Sect.~\ref{sec:semantics}) for all first-class concepts of event logs: events, entities (generalizing the case notion), event classes (generalizing the activity and the resource attribute), and the directly-follows relation between events related to the same entity only, satisfying requirements R0, R1 and R3 of Sect.~\ref{sec:background:multi-dim-req}.
 The semi-structured nature of graphs allowed us to represent multiple different, related entities (R2) and the relations between entities and events (R4) through dedicated correlation relationships.
-Thus, the data model can be seen as a \emph{multi-dimensional event log}, where events of each entity are ordered by ``their'' directly-follows relation leading to a \emph{partial order} of events.
-Our data model avoids all shortcomings of existing event data models including event tables, event logs, and relational databases, see Sect.~\ref{sec:background:multi-dim-literature}, while building on a standard data storage format.
+Thus, the data model can be seen as a \emph{multi-dimensional event log} or \emph{knowledge graph over events}, where events of each entity are ordered by ``their'' directly-follows relation leading to a \emph{partial order} of events.
+Our data model avoids all shortcomings of existing event data models including event tables, event logs, and relational databases, see Sect.~\ref{sec:background:multi-dim-literature}, while building on a standard data storage format. {It specifically generalizes over XES event logs~\cite{ieee_xes_standard} in supporting multiple perspectives on the event data from different case identifiers at once.
+The data model however has higher memory requirements and takes more time to load into a database than XES event log.}

 We provided a succinct set of queries to efficiently convert data in event table format into our data model (see Sect.~\ref{sec:storing}.
 The queries are parameterized where user-provided domain-knowledge is required.
 We specifically provide queries to reify relations between entities into composite entities allowing to derive directly-follows relations describing interactions between entities (R13).
 The data model and queries allowed us to convert represent 5 different real-life dataset into our data model.